Updated: Aug 11, 2022

-I wrote this post to share my IC story in hopes that others can learn from my experience.
+I wrote this post to share my Interstitial Cystitis (IC) story in hopes that others can learn from my experience.
+If you'd prefer to listen to my story, check out this podcast episode.

 Let’s start at the beginning...